The HSL Mathematical Software Library

 Academic

 HSL packages are available at no cost for academic research and teaching.
-Please see our academic site.
+See download links for individual packages in the catalogue.

 Commercial (per seat)